• Skip to primary navigation

 • Water is the main liquid to dissolve cornstarch, using fruit juices or milk is possible check out the notes section for more about that.

-• Food coloring, I've used many food colors and color combinations.
-I highly recommend Wilton color right to simply get any color you like.
+• Food coloring, red food coloring is the most common.
+I've used many food colors and color combinations.
+I highly recommend Wilton Color Right to simply get any color you like.

 • Lime or lemon juice, it really does not make a difference.

-• Corn syrup, use the light corn syrup.
-I've not tried using honey instead but I expect it will work just as fine but it might affect the flavor a bit.
+• Corn syrup: use light corn syrup.
+I've not tried using honey instead, but I expect it will work just as fine, but it might affect the flavor a bit.

-• For flavors, classic use rosewater although in Egypt the most famous is vanilla flavored.
+• For flavors, classics use rosewater or orange blossom water.
+In Egypt, the most famous is vanilla-flavored.
 Other flavors can be used as well.
 Check the notes for more about that.

 • Nuts of your choice, this is completely optional but highly recommended.
 These small squares are sweet and adding nuts balances the sweetness.